codetojoy/easter_eggs_for_play_framework/README.md

 Some basic examples for Play Framework.
 Usage of *egg* here is [SSCCE](http://sscce.org/) **not** a [hidden feature](https://en.wikipedia.org/wiki/Easter_egg_(media)).

+Some of these do not use a database; others use PostgreSQL via Docker.
+Look for a local `my_resources/database` folder or use [this project](https://github.com/codetojoy/gists/tree/main/postgres_jun_2023).

 * egg_caffeine
     * simple example of caffeine cache from [this doc](https://www.playframework.com/documentation/2.8.x/ScalaCache)